tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/api_gateway_api.html.markdown

 * `id` - ID of the resource.
 * `create_time` - Creation time in the format of YYYY-MM-DDThh:mm:ssZ according to ISO 8601 standard.
 UTC time is used.
-* `modify_time` - Last modified time in the format of YYYY-MM-DDThh:mm:ssZ according to ISO 8601 standard.
+* `update_time` - Last modified time in the format of YYYY-MM-DDThh:mm:ssZ according to ISO 8601 standard.
 UTC time is used.